wildfish/django-dashboards/docs/dashboards/howto/menus.rst

 Menus
 =====

-Wildcoeus allows you to build menus easily and in code.
+django-dashboards allows you to build menus easily and in code.
 It also allows you to build dashboard menus in only a few lines of code.
 It handles the discovery, url routing and permission checks all for you out the box.